 - Air conditioning.
 You have to burn calories if your environment is too hot or too cold for comfort.
 But more people than ever live and work in temperature-controlled homes and offices.

-- Decreased smoking.
-Smoking reduces weight.
-People smoke much less than they used to.
+- Increased smoking.
+People smoke much more than they used to.

 - Medicine.
 Many different drugs including contraceptives, steroid hormones, diabetes drugs, some antidepressants, and blood pressure drugs can cause weight gain.
 Use of these drugs is on the upswing.

 - Population age, ethnicity.
 Middle-aged people and certain ethnic groups tend to be more obese than others.

 - Older moms.
 There’s some evidence that the older a woman is when she gives birth, the higher her child’s risk of obesity.
 Women are giving birth at older and older ages.